In Bounce - The Art of Turning Tough Times into Triumph, Keith explains the following:

 JUST MATH is here to help.

-Contact JUST MATH today!
-724-449-MATH or request additional information here.
+Contact Melanie today!
+Request additional information here.